MODFLOW-USGS/modflow-devtools/docs/md/fixtures.md

 There is also a `--keep-failed <path>` option which preserves outputs only from failing test cases.

-## Model-loading fixtures
+## Loading example models

-Fixtures are provided to load models from the MODFLOW 6 example and test model repositories and feed them to test functions.
+Fixtures are provided to find and enumerate models from the MODFLOW 6 example and test model repositories and feed them to test functions.
 Models can be loaded from:

 - [`MODFLOW-USGS/modflow6-examples`](https://github.com/MODFLOW-USGS/modflow6-examples)
 - [`MODFLOW-USGS/modflow6-testmodels`](https://github.com/MODFLOW-USGS/modflow6-testmodels)